BLPDigital/firebird-docker/README.md

 ## Events
 Please note for events to work properly you must either configure RemoteAuxPort and forward it with -p using a direct mapping where both sides internal and external use the same port or use --net=host to allow the random port mapping to work.
 see: http://www.firebirdfaq.org/faq53/ for more information on event port mapping.

+## How to handle in kubernetes cluster
+### Reinitialize
+1. Delete the statefulset
+2. Delete the presistent volume claim (pvc)
+3. Make sure persistent volume was also removed
+4. run the python generator.py file in the deploy repos. /app/database/generator.py. this generates the config needed in the next step
+5. kubectl apply -f THE_GENERATED_CONFIG